MicroEJ/Example-Standalone-Java-C-Interface/README.md

 # Requirements

 * MicroEJ SDK 4.0.0 or later
-* Keil MicroVisiob v5.0 or later
+* Keil MicroVision v5.0 or later